yoed/yoed-handler-yo-back/README.md

-yoed-client-yo-back
+Yo'ed client Yo back
 ===================

-A Yo'ed client which Yo back when someone Yo you
+A Yo'ed client which Yo back the user who have Yo'ed you.

+#Installation
+You need the [go](http://golang.org) package on your machine to get the source

+`go get github.com/yoed/yoed-server`

+#Configuration
+Create a `config.json` file aside the executable program.
+For more informations about the basic configuration, [see](https://github.com/yoed/yoed-client-interface#yoed-client-interface)

+#apiKey (string)
+The Yo API Key to Yo back.
+You can find it in the [API dashboard](http://developer.justyo.co)